mobxjs/serializr/README.md

 [serializr.js:613-627](https://github.com/mobxjs/serializr/blob/b2816013b5db08c83b814ceb437ad35e4592ab8f/serializr.js#L613-L627 "Source code on GitHub")

 Similar to primitive, but this field will be marked as the identifier for the given Model type.
-This is used by for example `reference()` to serialize the reference
+This is used by for example `reference()` to serialize the reference.

 Identifier accepts an optional `registerFn` with the signature:
 `(id, target, context) => void`